IanFinlayson/exploring-cs/chapter10.md

 know if a number is even or odd, instead of having to write out the modulus expression directly.

-As another example, let\'s say we want to write our own version of Python\'s `max` function?
+As another example, let's say we want to write our own version of Python's `max` function?
 Given a list of numbers, it should return the biggest item out of it.

 This function will take the list as a parameter.
 The return value should